 [Section 106A inserted by No. 50 of 2003 s.
 28; amended by No. 51 of 2010 s.
 15.]

-107. Offences generally

-(1) Any person who contravenes a provision of this Act commits an offence.

-(2) Any person who commits an offence against this Act for which no other penalty is provided is liable to a penalty of 32 PU.

-(3) Proceedings for an offence against the traffic regulation provisions of this Act may be instituted by —

-(a) a member of the Police Force; or

-(b) a warden appointed by the Commissioner of Police; or

-(c) a person authorised in that behalf by the Commissioner of Police.

-(3a) Proceedings for an offence against the licensing provisions of this Act may be instituted by —

-(a) a member of the Police Force; or

-(b) a warden appointed by the Director General; or

-(c) a person authorised in that behalf by the Director General.

-(4) A prosecution for an offence under section 24, 49(1)(a), 53, 97 or 103(1) must be commenced within 2 years after the date on which the offence was allegedly committed.

-[Section 107 amended by No. 71 of 1979 s.
-16; No. 105 of 1981 s.
-16 and 19; No. 82 of 1982 s.
-27; No. 11 of 1988 s.
-24; No. 76 of 1996 s.
-19; No. 50 of 1997 s.
-13; No. 84 of 2004 s.
-80; No. 18 of 2011 s.
-15.]
+[107.
+Deleted by No. 8 of 2012 s.
+31.]

 Part VIII — Transitional provisions

 108. Savings as to Traffic Act 1919

 Without affecting the application of the Interpretation Act 1918 3, and particularly of sections 15 and 16 thereof, to the repeal and re-enactment by this Act of the provisions of the Traffic Act 1919, it is hereby declared that any regulation, by-law, order, vehicle licence, driver’s licence, extraordinary driver’s licence, permit or other document in force under any provision of the Traffic Act 1919 repealed by this Act shall continue and have effect as if it had been made or done under the corresponding provision of this Act and as if that provision had been in force when it was made or done, and it is hereby further declared that any suspension, disqualification or cancellation of a driver’s licence ordered or made by or under the Traffic Act 1919 or The Criminal Code shall continue and have effect as if it had been ordered or made by or under the provisions of this Act and as if this Act had been in force when it was ordered or made.